Compare TRADE.COM Versus AVATRADE and IC Markets broker accounts.

 This is great as it would be very unfortunate if you recieved an unexpected bill from a broker one day.

-Trade.com does offer clients negative balance protection, while AvaTrade does offer clients negative balance protection.
+Trade.com does offer clients negative balance protection, while AvaTrade does not offer clients negative balance protection.

 We hope this Trade.com Vs AvaTrade guide has helped you decide who is best to trade without of Trade.com and AvaTrade.

-Firstly when you are looking to trade it is essential that you can guarantee that your money is in safe hands.
+Firstly when you are looking to trade it is essential that you can guarantee that your money is held in a segregated bank account with Trade.com or AvaTrade.
 Therefore, please bear this in mind when you sign up with Trade.com or AvaTrade.

 Also, before you sign up with online brokers like Trade.com or AvaTrade, make sure you know what you are doing.
 Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
 To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.